Easy DIY Insect Repellent Bandana for Dogs

 Simply lay the item flat, spray the repellent on, flip the item over to treat the other side, and hang to dry.

 That’s it!
-That’s all there is to creating an insect repellent dog bandana yourself.
+That’s all there is to creating an insect repellent bandana for your dog.